PatatoBit/potatogarden/content/ITS/Trump.md

 After the break up there were still some chats with Moey mainly abusing her and attempts to reunite.
 Though it didn't work quite well.

-This was also the period of time of the [[2023 Summer Camp]] at the UK. [[Moey]] allegedly made an appointment with him to clear up the relationship.
+This was also the period of time of the [[2023 UK Summer Camp]] at the UK. [[Moey]] allegedly made an appointment with him to clear up the relationship.
 But he allegedly thought that it was her attempt of a reunion

 ## Relationship with  [[Nae Nae]]

-The [[2023 Summer Camp]] was also what I call a love camp.
+The [[2023 UK Summer Camp]] was also what I call a love camp.
 This was when many people fell in love and date.
 Trump was one of them.
 There had been reports of Trump and [[Nae Nae ]] together from multiple sources.

 If I remember correctly, he also bought [[Nae Nae]] a Pandora.
 Though, I'm not sure with this.